 prestigious venues in London, including Wigmore Hall, St. Martin-in-the-Fields,

 St. James’s Piccadilly, and Leighton House.
+He is regularly invited to give recitals hosted by the Beethoven Piano Society of Europe and the Chopin Society UK.
 He has also been invited to perform

 in numerous UK musical festivals such as Harrogate, Norfolk-Norwich, King’s